 1969 After 97 preview performances, Jackie Mason and Mike Mortman's A Teaspoon Every Four Hours opens—and closes—on Broadway.
 The play's unusually long preview period gives it the record for the most previews of a Broadway show before its opening night.
 Its record is surpassed exactly 42 years later, by Spider-Man Turn Off the Dark.

 1979 Flowers for Algernon, a new musical by Charles Strouse and David Rogers, opens at London's Queen's Theatre.
-Based on the novel by Daniel Keyes, the show stars a pre-Phantom Michael Crawford as mentally handicapped Charlie Gordon, the same role that won Cliff Robertson an Oscar for Charly, the film version of the novel.
-Cheryl Kennedy co-stars in the musical, which runs 28 performances and spawns an ill-fated Broadway production.
+Based on the novel by Daniel Keyes, the show stars a pre-Phantom Michael Crawford as Charlie Gordon, the same role that won Cliff Robertson an Oscar for Charly, the film version of the novel.
+Cheryl Kennedy co-stars in the musical.

 2012 A revival of Mary Chase's 1944 Pulitzer Prize-winning comedy Harvey opens on Broadway at Studio 54.
 The Roundabout Theatre Company production stars Jim Parsons as Elwood P. Dowd, a man whose best friend is a 6-foot-tall rabbit.